ipfs/community/docs/licensing-policy.md

     All software code is copyright (c) Protocol Labs, Inc. under the **MIT license**.

-    Other written documentation and content (c) Protocol Labs, Inc under the **Creative Commons Attribution-Share-Alike License**.
+    Other written documentation and content (c) Protocol Labs, Inc under the **Creative Commons Attribution License**.

     See [LICENSE file](./LICENSE) for details.
     ```

 2. For software that will be redistributed, the full text of the license(s) **must** be in a file named `LICENSE` in the repository root.
-Other projects **should** do this, too, but their readmes can alternatively link to a separate license document, like this: [Creative Commons Attribution-ShareAlike](https://creativecommons.org/licenses/by-sa/4.0/).
+Other projects **should** do this, too, but their readmes can alternatively link to a separate license document, like this: [Creative Commons Attribution](https://creativecommons.org/licenses/by/4.0/).

 ## Contributor Licensing (DCO)